Islanders win fight for Jura ferry funding - Argyllshire Advertiser

 “We have met with them several times, provided all the passenger figures, finances, contracts and background information, but they still will not confirm their position or tell us when they will give us a decision.

-“After 13 successful years, Transport Scotland is still happy to fund its 80 per cent, but will only do this if there is ongoing commitment from the council.
+“After 13 successful years, Transport Scotland are still happy to fund their 80 per cent, but will only do this if there is ongoing commitment from the council.

 “Members of the community wrote letters of support for the passenger ferry, highlighting how important it is to them as residents.